nick95129/rahulsom.github.com/resume.md

 This project was built with Groovy, Grails, Atmosphere, Camel, CXF at its core.
 I built a reverse push mechanism to have customers within networks without public addresses connect to those which do have one.

-I wrote modules to aggregate, normalize and visualize Continuity of Care Documents.
+This product, post acquisition became the Swiss Army Knife at Humana - it was the plumbing for getting all systems at different sites to talk to each other; but also became what Humana used as part of it's *Accountable Care Organization (ACO)* and *Managed Services Organization (MSO)* tools.

-**Certify Data Systems (San Jose CA) Employee of Intelliswift Software Inc** Java Developer
+**Certify Data Systems (San Jose CA) - Employee of Intelliswift Software Inc** Java Developer
 *Apr 08–Jul 11*